 You are expected to submit any assignments by the due date.
-If you are unable to submit an assignment on the due date, you must request an extension before the due date by filling out an Application for Assignment Extension form (SSPP-F012) that is to be submitted to the Director Human Services Programs for approval.
+If you are unable to submit an assignment on the due date, you must request an extension before the due date by filling out an Application for Assignment Extension form (SSPP-F012) that is to be submitted to the Director of Criminal Justice Programs for approval.
 This form is available on Columbia's website, Bldg.
-802 - Main Office and from the Practicum Supervisor
+802 - Main office and from the Practicum Supervisor